vmatt/duedate/README.md

 # DueDateCalculator RESTful API
-A simple RESTful app, that calculates TurnAroundTime with the use of a inputTime, and maxWorkHours parameters.
+A simple RESTful app, that calculates TurnAroundTime with the use of a submitTime, and TurnAroundTime parameters.
 The app is listening on port 3000.

 ## Usage
 ``` http://ip:3000/dueapi/submitTime/:st/TAT/:tat```